 And Jill Scott, a Phoenix-based real estate agent who’s been in the business for over 13 years, had some nice things to say about working with us:

-“This was my first sale with Opendoor and [they] exceeded my expectations more then words can describe… I try to show through my actions and not just words that I’ll do whatever it takes, and to have the listing broker make the same effort is shocking!
+“This was my first sale with Opendoor and [they] exceeded my expectations more then words can describe… I try to show that I’ll do whatever it takes, and to have the listing broker make the same effort is shocking!
 They worked with my buyers and my team like we were all part of their family.” –Jill Scott Realtor Phoenix, Arizona

 We are laser-focused on our customers and the pain points they’ve experienced throughout the traditional process.
 Real estate transactions can be incredibly stressful—months of showings, repairs and other unanticipated costs, tedious negotiations, offers that fall-through, and the uncertainty of when and where you’ll be next.

 Not to mention, the process itself isn’t always transparent.
 As an exercise, ask your friends to explain how title and escrow services work or how their list price was calculated.

 We provide home buyers and sellers an alternative way to move that emphasizes convenience, certainty, and simplicity.
 For example, you can trade-in your home just as you would a car and move seamlessly into any new place you choose.
 You can request a free, no-obligation offer on your home, and move when you’re ready, whether that’s a week or months.

 Or you can visit any Opendoor home between 6am-9pm, no appointment needed, and make an offer through our mobile app.
 You can also do all of these things through Opendoor while working with an agent.